bilam/arc_lz4/readme.txt

 This lz4 addon requires lz4 binary library to encode and decode lz4 raw and frame blocks.

-For Linux, lz4 can be installed by using
+For Linux, if lz4 had not been installed, then install it by

 # Debian derivatives
 $ sudo apt-get install lz4